About MSID—International Development in Thailand

 A team of dedicated local staff based in Chiang Mai work to ensure that your MSID experience is safe, academically enriching, and rewarding.
 All MSID courses are taught by Thai faculty who are experts in their fields.

 Mark A. Ritchie, Ph.D., Resident Director

-Mark has lived in Thailand for over 20 years, working with local communities, international development work, as well as international education.
+Ajaan Mark has lived in Thailand for over 20 years, working with local communities, international development work, as well as international education.
 Originally from the United States, Mark studied the transition of agrarian rural communities in Northern Thailand, and has been involved in project evaluation and assessment, participatory development research, and training of local communities in Asia.
 He is the Executive Director of the International Sustainable Development Studies Institute (ISDSI).
 He founded ISDSI with his wife, Dana E.C.
-Ritchie, 15 years ago, and is currently working on empowering local communities through international education.
+Ritchie, over 15 years ago, and is currently working on empowering local communities through international education.

 About the Learning Abroad Center

 - Academically strong: many programs have strong University of Minnesota departmental support and offer pre-approved courses for many majors.

 - Culturally rich: regardless of the program you choose, you will have the opportunity to immerse yourself in the local culture.